JorgeCarrascoF/Tiamat/README.md

 # Tiamat

-> A modern JavaScript application built by Jorge Carrasco, designed to help board-game groups manage their games
+> A modern JavaScript application designed to help board-game groups manage their games

 ## 🔍 Overview
 Tiamat is a project where I explored …